peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If a number in the form of an arbitrary-precision binary float has a very high binary exponent, it will be converted to a double before being converted to a JSON string.
 (The resulting double could overflow to infinity, in which case the arbitrary-precision binary float is converted to null.)

- * The string will not begin with a byte-order mark (U+FEFF); RFC 8259 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.
+ * The string will not begin with a byte-order mark (U + FEFF); RFC 8259 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.

  * Byte strings are converted to Base64 URL without whitespace or padding by default (see section 4.1 of RFC 7049).
 A byte string will instead be converted to traditional base64 without whitespace or padding by default if it has tag 22, or base16 for tag 23.
 Padding will be included in the Base64 URL or traditional base64 form if <b>Base64Padding</b>in the JSON options s set to <b>true</b>.